apache/gravitino/docs/trino-connector/trino-connector.md

 Once integrated with Gravitino, Trino can operate on all Gravitino data without requiring additional configuration.

 :::node
-Once metadata such as catalogs, schemas, or tables are changed in Gravitino, Trino can update itself through Gravitino immediately, this process usually takes about 3~10 seconds.
+Once metadata such as catalogs, schemas, or tables are changed in Gravitino, Trino can update itself through Gravitino, this process usually takes about 3~10 seconds.
 :::

 The loading of Gravitino's catalogs into Trino follows the naming convention: